Penie1/CV-Maker/README.md

 # CV Maker
-CV Maker is a simple CV builder application built using React.js.
+CV Application is a simple CV builder application built using React.js.

 ## Table of Contents